Science’s COVID-19 reporting is supported by the Pulitzer Center.

 Bright did not respond to Science’s requests for comment.
 He has so far refused to take his new position at NIH.

-Charles Piller’s reporting was supported by the Science Fund for Investigative Journalism.
+Charles Piller’s reporting was supported by the Science Fund for Investigative Reporting.

 *Correction, 14 May, noon: This story has deleted the suggestion that a study showed EIDD-2801 crippled SARS-CoV-2 in mice.
 The study reported it crippled other coronaviruses in mice, but only human cells data was reported for SARS-CoV-2.